VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 For the most part, yeah.
 Everything works together and you can make all your hardware speak the same language.
 Let your keyboard talk to your computer and then your computer talk to your drums so that you can play the drums with your keyboard!
 Send automation from your computer to a parameter on your synth to vary the sound over time, whatever.

 The Catch?
 MIDI is outright ancient by technology standards, having come out in 1981.
 It's so damn old, that it's (mostly) a 7-bit standard.
-Now, ideally, a musician shouldn't have to know all this shit and the gear should stay out of the way.
-Unfortunately, we've been sticking with this standard for so damn long that basically everything abuses it in one way or another to the extent you sorta have to know how it works.
+Now, ideally, a musician shouldn't have to know what this means and the gear should stay out of the way.
+Unfortunately, we've been sticking with this standard for so long that basically everything abuses it in one way or another to the extent you sorta have to know how it works.
 So, 7-bit, what does that mean?

 Well, it's talking about bits, so 1's and 0's.
 For each message in midi, you get 7 bit's of data.
 So, when you turn a knob it can range from 0000000 to 1111111, which, works out to be 0 to 127.
-This means each knob, even if it feels smooth to you, only has 127 distinct levels whatever it's talking to can receive.
+This means each knob, even if it feels smooth to you, only has 128 distinct levels whatever it's talking to can receive.
 This is *really* bad.
 But, wait, it gets worse.
-This applies to *almost everything in MIDI, so how hard you hit the keys and how finely you can set the volume with a physical slider.
-Clearly, this blows.
+This applies to *almost* everything in MIDI, so how hard you hit the keys and how finely you can set the volume with a physical slider.
+This really just isn't fine enough control.

-And, it so happens, everyone agrees.
 Because of that, there's a whole fustercluck of solutions.
 Some you might see include

 * MIDI **N**on-**R**egistered **P**art **N**umber ([NPRN](https://en.wikipedia.org/wiki/NRPN)) is one way MIDI controllers can send higher resolution signals (14bit so, 0 to 16384) by putting two, 7-bit CC's values together such that one controls the **M**ost **S**ignificant **B**yte (MSB) and the other the **L**east **S**ignificant **B**yte (LSB)
 * **O**pen **S**ound **C**ontrol (OSC) *isn't* MIDI, but rather a competing standard that's much higher resolution and can work over ip (wifi), but it's not universally supported like MIDI